| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 happen is the compound (or brand) you wanted to run on the RR was the wrong size to get

+the stagger you wanted with the LR tire you wanted to use).
 Fortunately we have not been part of the latest tire war.
 Now that

 the spec tire battle has been decided in court (American Racer tires sued to make spec